corsairmarks/eldanaer_stellar_authority/mod/README.md

 This mod can be safely added to your savegame after the game has started, but not removed.
 This mod adds a technology, associated ship components, an origin, a species trait, and other types of object to the game.
 All of these things will alter your savegame.

+## Required Dependect Mods

+[Planetary Modifier Enhancements](https://steamcommunity.com/workshop/filedetails/?id=2496357128) is used to apply the "Part of an Extensive Moon System" to the homeworld.

 ## Recommended Companion Mods

 I've made a few fix/enhancement mods that were inspired by things I found in the code as I scripted the Eldanær Stellar Authority.
 These affect game areas that the ESA uses and will improve your experience.